dylankiss/odoo-toolkit/README.md

 ### PostgreSQL Container

-The command starts a separate [PostgreSQL](https://www.postgresql.org/) container that you can access from your host machine at `localhost:5432` by default, using `odoo` as username and password.
-Inside your other Docker container, the hostname of this server is `db`.
+The command starts a separate [PostgreSQL](https://www.postgresql.org/) container that you can access from your host machine at `localhost:5432` by default, using `odoo` as username and no password.
+Inside your other Docker containers, the hostname of this server is `postgres`.
 It is exposed to the Odoo containers via a socket as well in the `/var/run/postgresql` directory.

 ### Mailpit Container

-The command also starts a [Mailpit](https://mailpit.axllent.org/) container that is used for intercepting outgoing email messages from any of your Odoo instances.
+The command starts a [Mailpit](https://mailpit.axllent.org/) container that is used for intercepting outgoing email messages from any of your Odoo instances.
 The application can be accessed from your local machine by going to http://localhost:8025.
 It allows you to view any sent email with its attachments and all possible related information.
 You can download them in `.eml` format, `.html` format, and even `.png` format as a screenshot.

 ![Mailpit Interface](images/mailpit.png)

 The container uses a persistent storage (on the `odoo-mailpit-storage` volume) that saves up to 5000 messages.
 The oldest messages will be deleted after that.
 When the volume is deleted, all messages will be gone as well.

+### pgAdmin Container

+The command starts a [pgAdmin](https://www.pgadmin.org/) container that you can use to inspect and interact with the databases in the PostgreSQL container.
+The application can be accessed from your local machine by going to http://localhost:5050.
+When you connect to the PostgreSQL server for the first time, pgAdmin will ask for a password.
+You can just leave this empty.

 ### Aliases

 The container contains some helpful aliases that you can use to run and debug Odoo from your workspace (*either `/code` or `/code/<branch>` if you're using the multiverse setup*).
-They contain the right configuration to connect to the PostgreSQL database and set very high time limits by default (useful for debugging).
+They contain some default configuration and set very high time limits by default (useful for debugging).
 You can check them in [`.bash_aliases`](odoo_toolkit/docker/.bash_aliases).

 **Running Odoo** (from within the workspace folder)
 - `o-bin` can be used instead of `odoo/odoo-bin` with the same arguments.